-But even the most vaunted names in Hollywood might have trouble getting their formulations right at first, which is why we’re ranking all of the most popular celebrity beauty brands on the market from best to worst – and the results may surprise you.
-As we await the release of Haus Beauty by Lady Gaga, a new beauty line by Victoria Beckham, and a makeup collection by Jennifer Lopez, we’ll get you acclimated with some of the best celebrity beauty brands and how they fare in the eyes of real women.
+But even the most vaunted names in Hollywood might have trouble getting their formulations right at first, which is why we’re ranking all of the most popular celebrity beauty brands on the market in 2018 from best to worst – and the results may surprise you.
+As we await the release of Haus Beauty by Lady Gaga and a new beauty line by Victoria Beckham – which are slated for release in 2019 – we’ll get you acclimated with some of the best celebrity beauty brands and how they fare in the eyes of real women.

 The impact that Fenty Beauty has had on the industry is so profound that it has been dubbed an “industry disruptor”, and it was all based on the fairly simple premise of inclusivity.
 Women of color who have struggled their entire lives to find shades that match their skin tones rejoiced when Fenty Beauty’s foundation – its hero product – came in 40 shades that, at the time, included the darkest available foundation on the market.
 Rihanna told Time, “I never could have anticipated the emotional connection that women are having with the products and the brand as a whole.
 Some are finding their shade of foundation for the first time, getting emotional at the counter.
 That’s something I will never get over.”